6 Choosing Your Future

 Look at these values carefully, or choose the values of another employer you’re interested in.
 What do they mean to you?

-Do an employers words match their actions?
-The words Don’t be evil are easy to say but harder to action.
+How well do employers words match their actions?
+The words Don’t be evil are easy to say but much harder to action, see figure 6.13.

 Good intentions are often easier said than done.

-So back to our original question, do you have to sell your soul?
+So returning back to our original question, do you have to sell your soul?

 • You don’t have to sell your soul (I. Brown and Squire 1989)